lukeswitz/wordguess/README.md

 - disallow players from turning hard mode on if the current game wouldn't be possible in hard mode
 - Add toasts
 - Add timer which turns into a refresh button
-- add a refresh button next to the tutorial button when a new wordle is available for a given mode
+- add a refresh button next to the tutorial button when a new gamere is available for a given mode
 - Add google analytics to track number of visitors
 - Add game mode to shared data
 - Add guess distribution